-Plug valve comprises a body with a tapered or a parallel seating into which a plug fits.
+Plug valve comprises a body with tapered or parallel seating into which a plug fits.
 The plug is formed with a port, the position of the port controls the amount of opening through the valve.
 Ports are known as the openings in the valve body through which fluid can enter or leave.
-A 90 degree of the plug fully opens or closes the fluid flow.
+A 90 degree of plug fully opens or closes the fluid flow.
 Plug valve is not as efficient as ball valves and can only operate fully open or closed.

 The simple plug valve is suitable for low pressure, low-temperature applications and is made in large sizes of 250 to 300 mm.
 The main limitation of the plug valve is that if wide variations in fluid temperature are involved then differential expansion is inevitable, leading either to undue stiffness of operation or loss of pressure-tightness.

-The plug may be tapered, parallel, and the movement may be plain or lubricated.
+The plug may be tapered, parallel and the movement may be plain or lubricated.
 Another variation is known as the ball plug valve, in which the plug is spherical, having circular ports rotating between circular seats of the concave section.

 Types of Plug Valves / Plug Valve Types